-Purple Mountain Saxifrage is a type of vibrant purple flower native to the world’s Arctic and tundra biomes.
-Mountain saxifrage prefers to grow at very high altitudes, and can be found outside the tundra in many mountaneous areas.
-Sometimes, it is just referred to as purple saxifrage.
+Purple Mountain Saxifrage is a vibrant purple flower native to the world’s Arctic and tundra biomes.
+It prefers to grow at high altitudes outside the tundra in many mountainous areas.

-Saxifrage is an edible plant for humans, though also makes up the diet of some tundra animals like the Arctic hare.
+Purple saxifrage is the most common name for it.
+It is an edible plant for humans, though it also makes up the diet of some tundra animals like Arctic hares.

 See Related: Best Climate Change Jobs

 Tundra roses flowering plants grow best in tundra conditions and aren’t seen outside of the extreme cold that often.
 They are bright yellow when they flower.